Victoria Monks Musical Hall Artiste

 In August 1926 Victoria was performing three shows a day (one matinee and two evenings) at the St George’s Cinema Bexhill-on-Sea.
 After her performance there were film shows which indicates the demise of the old style Music Hall.
 She was innocently referred to as a figure from the past, her songs were ‘in vogue twenty years ago’ but she nevertheless still commanded a great popularity.

 In June 1904 Victoria was involved in one more of her several court cases.
 She had alleged that Miss Mattie Oxberry, a member of the Knick Knacks (and who had songs and a routine quite similar to Victoria) had stolen some of her songs.
 When confronted after the show, there was a scuffle and Victoria received a cut lip and a black eye.
 The blow appears to have been invited, a ploy which Victoria might well have used in all her later altercations, though one witness claimed that Victoria had struck first with her handbag.
-The case was dismissed on the condition that Miss Oxberry would pay 5s (25p) to the poor fund.
+The case was dismissed on the condition that Miss Oxberry would pay 5s (25p; £100.61) to the poor fund, though the amount as spoken would probably have been the round £100.

-In March 1914 she was sued by the Glasgow Empire for failing to perform on twelve occasions at the venue while under contract for £150 a week ( a salary ‘considerably larger than that received by a Cabinet minister’).
-She was fined £150.
+In March 1914 she was sued by the Glasgow Empire for failing to perform on twelve occasions at the venue while under contract for £150 (£14,321.60) a week, a salary ‘considerably larger than that received by a Cabinet minister’).
+She was fined that £150.
 Though she claimed she had been ill, no medical certificate had been produced.

 As officially Annie Victoria Gruhler she was in court again in November 1914, this time the plaintiff was her manager, Ernest Wragg, who also had his own act, and with whom she had had a stormy professional relationship.
 He was suing her for wrongful dismissal and loss of earnings as well as stealing a ring which belonged to his wife.
 Victoria was easily upset and was soon into a temper if an argument ensued.
 The alcohol that both consumed after the shows didn’t help both parties as both were partial to it.
 Violence was a natural part of Victoria’s arguments and this time it was alleged by Ernest Wragg that she had thrown a bottle of ‘lung tonic’ at him, broke things in the room and spat at him.
 In court, it was evident to the judge that Victoria Monks was a very emotional woman and, though nothing was categorically proven, he found the case for the plaintiff, though the amount sought was reduced from £100 to £95 with costs.
 The fact that she already possessed plenty of rings and jewellery (and she held up her ring-laden fingers for the court to see), poured doubt upon the allegation of stealing the ring.